 - Arrive on-time to liturgy, and attend Matins/Orthros if possible

 In humility, we must acknowledge that without Christ we can do nothing.
-It is through His forgiveness and His Grace that we become worthy of receiving the Eucharist.
+It is through His forgiveness and His Grace that we become worthy of receiving Holy Communion.
 But that does not mean we should not also do all we can to prepare ourselves in both body and soul.